floriancourgey/blog/_posts/2019-01-23-installing-adobe-campaign-locally.md

 You might run into some errors while setting up the Db, the following will help:

 ### Debug your instance config file
-Each instance if defined in `/usr/local/neolane/nl6/conf/conf-{instance-name}.xml`.
+Each instance is defined in `/usr/local/neolane/nl6/conf/conf-{instance-name}.xml`.
 Download [the example of conf-instance1.xml](/assets/adobe-campaign/conf-instance1.xml).

 ### Update the Db 1/2